DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 ## Teacher training fees

-Teacher training fees for non-UK candidates range from £XX,XXX to about £36,000 and average at £XX,XXX – fees vary between training providers.
+Teacher training fees for non-UK candidates fees vary between training providers.
+Fees:
+* cost £36,000 at their most expensive
+* average at £14,765

 You’ll also have to cover your living costs.